sickcodes/dock-droid/README.md

 ### UEFI BOOT

-Add the following: `--bios /usr/share/OVMF/x64/OVMF.fd \` to Launch.sh
+Add the following: `-bios /usr/share/OVMF/x64/OVMF.fd \` to Launch.sh

 Or as a `docker run` argument: